 Where does Juno fit in the taxonomy of rom-coms?

-Unsurprisingly, Juno pretty closely follows the 22 steps of great storytelling as outlined by Truby.
-More surprisingly, Juno also follows the script of a 1960s ‘Preggers Novel’.
+Juno follows the structure of a 1960s ‘Preggers Novel’.
 For more on that, see here.

 At the beginning of the story Juno already knows she’s pregnant.
 In fact, she’s already been to the convenience store and peed on several sticks, leading to comedy about ‘etch a sketches’ and how pee sticks can’t be erased.
 We see her walking about with a huge container of juice.
 We soon find out why she’s been drinking so much juice — she needs to make pee for the pregnancy tests.